 Both the relevant forum and the BMC may take action to manage projects that are not being implemented in line with timelines or expectations.

 An APEC project is considered ‘completed’ on 31 December of the year following the funding approval session of the project proposal, or when all project activities have been finished and all project invoices received, whichever is earlier.
 A project may also be deemed “completed” if it is terminated by its approving body (i.e., BMC or SOM).
 POs may submit a Request for Extension through the APEC Secretariat if the project cannot be completed before the end of the second budget year.

 The PO must complete and submit the project completion report within two months of the completion of the project.

-POs must submit completion reports to the APEC Secretariat through their forum’s PD.
+POs must submit completion reports to the APEC Secretariat through the Program Director for their forum.
 The Secretariat reports projects to BMC that have not met completion reporting requirements.
-Following SOM authorisation, BMC bars any forum that has not submitted a completion report from putting forward new concept notes or proposals until all overdue reports are submitted.
+Following SOM authorisation, BMC will bar any forum that has not submitted a completion report from putting forward new concept notes or proposals until all overdue reports are submitted.

 APEC Projects Overview can be found here.

 Applying for Funds information can be found here.